trentm/molybdenum/docs/api.md

 ## PUT /api/repos/:repo

-Let the hub know about a new push to a repo.
+Let the server know about a new push to a repo.
 The request body must be a JSON object of the following form (compatible with the Github URL post-receive hook JSON format <http://help.github.com/post-receive-hooks/>):